polyrainbow/neno/README.md

 ### --url-metadata \<url>
 * don't start server, only grab url metadata for given url"

+## Docker demo

+The repository also contains a Dockerfile to set up a NENO server for demo purposes.
+When you run the image, the console outputs a QR code for your 2FA app.
+Also, a demo user is created with username `test` and password `0000`.
+You should not use this in production.

 ## Further reading

 * [How to use the Graph view](./docs/GraphViewManual.md)